-Household Spending MoM in Australia decreased to 1 percent in November from 1.40 percent in October of 2025.
-Household Spending MoM in Australia averaged 0.52 percent from 2019 until 2025, reaching an all time high of 17.60 percent in May of 2020 and a record low of -19.40 percent in April of 2020.
+Household Spending MoM in Australia decreased to -0.40 percent in December from 1 percent in November of 2025.
+Household Spending MoM in Australia averaged 0.51 percent from 2019 until 2025, reaching an all time high of 17.60 percent in May of 2020 and a record low of -19.40 percent in April of 2020.
 This page includes a chart with historical data for Australia Household Spending MoM.
 Australia Household Spending MoM - data, historical chart, forecasts and calendar of releases - was last updated on February of 2026.

 Calendar GMT Reference Actual Previous Consensus TEForecast